is email secure

 How email encryption works by Panda Security

-Many companies turn to encrypted email services like ProtonMail or Tutanota, or they add encryption tools to regular email.
-And this approach definitely helps.
+Many companies turn to encrypted email services, or they add encryption tools to regular email and this approach definitely helps.

 Why?
 Cause sending an encrypted message stops outsiders from intercepting it while it’s in transit.

-There are a few different types you’ll see.
+There are a few different types of encryption in transit you’ll see:

-End-to-end encryption means only you and your recipient can read the content, even the email provider can’t see it.
+End-to-end encryption means only you and your only the intended recipient can read the content, even the email service provider can’t see it.

 S/MIME and PGP are the certificate-based options companies use for enterprise setups.